Decide how much recovery the finish needs

 2. 2

-Match the hotel to energy
+Match the room to your body

 3. 3